ACTIVE DIRECTORY SECURITY ASSESSMENT

 Information gathering phase works as first sub-phase of collecting information and intelligence about the AD structure and implementation.

-First step to preparation is based on whether on-premises AD, Azure Active Directory or hybrid model is in use.
+First step to preparation is based on whether on-premises AD, Azure AD or hybrid model is in use.
 All the main components such as Active Directory domain services, certificate services, federation services (if ADFS in use), LDAP are taken into consideration at this point.

-Number and layout of active directory domains, overall structure, company hierarchy and understanding of Active Directory forest all fall into this initial understanding.
+Number and layout of active directory infrastructure with all the domains, overall structure, company hierarchy and understanding of Active Directory forest all fall into this initial understanding.

 05. AD Security Best Practices